alexqxu/cellular-automata-simulator/README.md

 However, it will ask for a new file if it is larger than 255.
 The cells list is the states of the cells to be put on each row.
 If it is larger than the stated dimensions, it will be truncated, and if it is smaller, the remaining cells will be filled in with the default state.

+### Simulation-specific notes
+* The loops must be run in rectangular grids, or they will not update.
+* The loops must be run in the initial configuration specified by their XML or else they will not self replicate.
+* RPSImageCell is nonfunctional and is not used anywhere.
+* RPSCell can take any number of states, although even numbers will favor some types of cell.
+* Percolation will only percolate from the top.

 ### Notes/Assumptions
 Assumptions or Simplifications: